 One of the reasons why corn snakes make such spectacular beginner pets is that they are one of the few reptile species hardy (and patient) enough to put up with regular handling.
 Keep reading to learn everything you need to know about corn snake handling.

 How to tame a corn snake

 You will need to wait a little while after bringing your new pet home to let it settle in.
 This usually takes about 2 weeks, but you shouldn’t start handling until it’s eating regularly.

 Once your corn snake is ready for handling, take it slow at first — just like any relationship.
 Start with brief handling sessions (no longer than 5 minutes), and don’t return the snake until it is calm.
 This teaches your pet how to behave during handling by using rudimentary positive reinforcement.
-Once this has been accomplished, you can work up to 10 minutes, and then gradually up to half an hour.
-Handling sessions should not exceed 1 hour, as the snake will get too cold.
+Once this has been accomplished, you can work up to 10 minutes, and then gradually longer from there.

 How to hold your corn snake

 Before you pick up your corn snake, make sure it’s awake by gently tapping it with a paper towel roll or stroking its body with a snake hook.
 This will help it realize that it’s handling time, not food time.
 Once its tongue starts flicking, you’ll know that the snake is awake.
 If you are worried about getting bit, wear a pair of light gloves.